Shubh2-0/Shopzilla-Online-Shopping-Platform/README.md

 <br>
 <br>
-Welcome to the AuctoNet Auction System!
-It is an automated application software designed for seamless buying and selling of products.
-This versatile software is ideal for auction companies that organize auctions, connecting a diverse range of registered buyers and sellers.
+Welcome to Shopzilla, an automated application software designed for seamless buying and selling of products.
+This versatile software is ideal for online shopping platforms, connecting a diverse range of registered buyers and sellers.

 Following are the lists of various users of the system and also the role of the users